Azure/azure-sdk/_posts/2020-04-07-java-eventprocessorclient.md

 ![]({{ site.base_url }}/images/posts/04072020-image1.png)

 Each base station has a number of feeds from the instruments, each of which could provide information at different rates.
-This is all fed into an [Azure Event Hub](https://azure.microsoft.com/en-us/services/event-hubs/).
+This is all fed into an [Azure Event Hub](https://azure.microsoft.com/services/event-hubs/).
 Azure Event Hubs are a scalable messaging system primarily used for data ingestion, allowing you to analyze millions of data points.
 You could use the same system for analyzing marketing data coming from a mobile application, shopping data coming from the scanners at a grocery store, or security devices monitoring millions of homes.
 We've learned a few things about this, and have come up with some best practices to follow.
-Although you can use any of our languages for this (.NET, Python, Java, or TypeScript), we will be using Java for the examples today.
+Although you can use any of our languages for this (.NET, Python, Java, or JavaScript/TypeScript), we will be using Java for the examples today.

 ## Send data in batches most of the time